 ET’s Finger is a cultivar of jade, Crassula ovata.
 Jade plants are succulents with fleshy foliage and are native to South Africa.
 It is an evergreen shrub that thrives in hot, dry, sunny environments.
 For most people, growing a jade outside isn’t possible, but it makes a great houseplant.

 What makes the ET’s Finger jade so unique is the shape of the leaves.
 The original jade has small, flesh, oval leaves.
-ET’s Finger jade plants grow leaves that are also fleshy too, but the shape is elongated and tubular with an indentation at the end that is reddish in color and a little wider than the rest of the leaf.
+ET’s Finger jade plants grow leaves that are also fleshy too,

 In other words, besides the fact that most of the leaf is green, it looks like ET’s finger.
 This cultivar is also called ‘Skinny Fingers’ and is very similar to another one called ‘Gollum.’